raystack/dagger/docs/reference/configuration.md

 #### `SINK_KAFKA_STREAM`

-Defines the output Kafka stream name.
+Defines a name for the Kafka cluster.
+It's a logical way to name your Kafka clusters.This helps with identifying different kafka cluster the job might be interacting with.

 * Example value: `output-stream-name`
 * Type: `required`